Taylor Motter Player Props: Cardinals vs. Twins

-The St. Louis Cardinals, including Taylor Motter (hitting .129 in his past 10 games, with a double, three walks and two RBI), battle starting pitcher Pablo Lopez and the Minnesota Twins at Busch Stadium, Tuesday at 7:45 PM ET.
+The St. Louis Cardinals and Taylor Motter, who went 2-for-3 last time out, take on Joe Ryan and the Minnesota Twins at Busch Stadium, Wednesday at 7:45 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Cubs.
+In his most recent appearance, he had two hits (going 2-for-3) against the Twins.

 Taylor Motter Game Info & Props vs. the Twins